-In the Preparatory Academy (grades 7-9), students receive academic, social and emotional support to ensure they are ready for the high expectations of honors level, Advanced Placement and CCP courses.
-Project Lead The Way Gateway To Technology (our middle school career tech classes) provides students with the skills and knowledge to make an informed decision about their future.
+In the Preparatory Academy (grades 7-9), students receive academic, social and emotional support to ensure they are prepared for the high expectations of honors-level courses and dual enrollment in Advanced Placement (AP) courses.

 High School Course Guide

 Our High School Course Guide includes more detail about the opportunities and resources available to Hughes students.
 Students and their families are encouraged to use the High School Course Guide to plan their educational pathway.
 The guide includes course descriptions, information about early college credit and alternative credit programs, and more.
 Graduation requirements, grade reporting, report cards and other policies and procedures are also included in the guide.